HomeDev GuideAPI Reference

 When querying for objects inheriting IContent, use the GetContentResult extensions.

 You search and query using an instance of the IClient interface.
-This and extension methods offer a traditional, object-oriented API and convenient fluent API.
+These extension methods offer a traditional, object-oriented API and convenient fluent API.
 Most documentation found here covers the fluent API.

 Searches